 Maybe the fine folks at Kells Irish Pub started it with their Chocolate Guinness Stout Cake.
-On the other hand, I was also under the spell of the Oatmeal Stout Cake with Praline Hazelnuts at Higgins, Chocolate, Apple & Stout Cake at Aviary, Chocolate Guinness Beer Cupcake at Papa Haydn, Ginger Stout Cake with Praline Bacon at The Sugar Cube, and Chocolate Stout Brownie with Bailey’s Ice Cream & Whiskey Caramel at the now defunct Ten 01.
+On the other hand, I was also under the spell of the Oatmeal Stout Cake with Praline Hazelnuts at Higgins, Chocolate, Apple & Stout Cake at Aviary, Chocolate Guinness Beer Cupcake at Papa Haydn, Ginger Stout Cake with Praline Bacon at the now long gone The Sugar Cube, and Chocolate Stout Brownie with Bailey’s Ice Cream & Whiskey Caramel at the now defunct Ten 01.

 Chocolate Ginger Chipotle Stout Cake

 This easy, oil-based cake has a moist and tender texture, which actually improves after a day or two, if well wrapped.
 The flavor is intriguing and surprisingly good, something like a chocolate gingerbread with a dark beer kick.
 It is wonderful plain, dusted only with powdered sugar, and divine when topped with Bittersweet Pecan Fudge Glaze.

 vegetable spray, to line pan

 ½ teaspoon ground chipotle chile (or 1 teaspoon ground ancho chile if you prefer)